1. K-State home

 After the parties have had an opportunity to review the evidence and submit their written responses, the ART will issue a written report that fairly summarizes the investigation.
 This report will be sent to the parties and their advisors at least 10 days prior to the scheduled hearing.

-The hearing may take place in person or by remote means at the discretion of the Office of Institutional Equity.
+The hearing may take place in person or by remote means at the discretion of the Office of Civil Rights and Title IX.
 If the hearing takes place in person, the complainant or respondent may request that any cross-examination of the parties occur with the parties in separate rooms but appearing by remote means.
 Hearings will be conducted in private.
 The complainant, respondent, and advisors will be allowed to attend the entire portion of the hearing at which information is presented.
 Admission of any other individual to the hearing is at the discretion of the Hearing Officer.
 All attendees are expected to adhere to reasonable rules of decorum as set out by the Hearing Officer.
 There will be a single recording of the hearing, which will be maintained by the University and will be made available for the parties to review following the conclusion of the hearing.
 The parties shall not separately record the hearing.

 The University may set out procedures for the hearing that are in addition to those articulated directly in this Policy.
 Absent those procedures published by the University, the Hearing Officer maintains discretion about how to conduct the hearing so long as it meets the requirements set out in this section.
 During the hearing, the Hearing Officer may pose questions directly to any individual providing information in the hearing, subject to the evidentiary standards provided by the hearing officer.
 Each party's advisor may also ask the other party and any witnesses relevant questions directly, orally, and in real time.
 The Hearing Officer will determine whether such questions are relevant.